aerospike/aerospike-terraform-aws-eks/README.md

 First of all, the blueprint is using Karpenter to provision the compute nodes for the EKS cluster.
 Karpenter is a node lifecycle management solution used to scale your Kubernetes cluster.
 Karpenter observes incoming pods and launches the right-sized Amazon EC2 instances based on your workloads' requirements.
 Instance selection decisions are intent-based and driven by the specification of incoming pods, including resource requests and Kubernetes scheduling constraints.

 When the Aerospike cluster is created, there are unscheduled pods as none of the existing nodes have a label `NodeGroupType: aerospike`.
-Therefor, Karpenter will launch the node(s) needed based on the pod's constraints.
+Therefore, Karpenter will launch the node(s) needed based on the pod's constraints.
 In this case, if you look at the `examples/aerospike-cluster-values.yaml` file, the Aerospike pods have the following constraints:

 ```
 podSpec: